Bolinder-Munktell: Tractors

 Tractor production commenced in 1913, with the type 30-40.
 Tractors were the main product up to the 1970s, and gained an unsurpassed reputation for durability.

-Aircraft engines

-During World War II, Bolinder-Munktell, at the request of the Swedish authorities, built Daimler-Benz DB601 aeroplane engines under licence.
-An entire underground factory at Eskilstuna was built to accommodate this factory.
-Owing to the superior reliability of the Swedish-built engines the Swedish airforce issued instructions that for two-engined aircraft, at least one engine should be a Swedish built unit.

 Construction equipment

 From the 1950s new products in the construction equipment and forestry machinery categories emerged.
 These were initially based on the tractor chassis.
 Soon the construction equipment became the dominant product range and remains so today.
 Products developed in the 1960s, and still in production, are wheel loaders and articulated haulers.